 The flexible curriculum of the agricultural business bachelor's degree focuses on the management skills necessary to succeed in small- and medium-sized agricultural businesses.
 See how it can help you advance your career.

-Online agricultural business degree from CSU
+Online agricultural business degree

 Agriculture is a high-tech industry that continually evolves to meet the changing needs of society.
 Success in the industry today requires more than just knowledge of agricultural methods — it requires an understanding of economics, technology, policy, and entrepreneurship.
 CSU's online agricultural business degree is one of the only programs available that trains you in all of these areas, giving you a skill set that neither an economics degree nor agricultural science degree alone could offer.